How Children Learn Their Names: 4 Stages

 The importance of a name to a young child can be highlighted by the most frequent way they answer the question “who are you?” (“I’m Sophia!”
 “I’m Luke!”).

-Did you know that there are four stages most children go through to learn their names?
+There are four stages most children go through to learn their names:

 1 – Understanding